aycaaltay/Trajectory-And-Room-Risk-Scoring/README.md

 ```

 Below, there are explanation of three main parts
-a.
-The information on the main file (regardless of the task you want to do)
+1. The information on the main file (regardless of the task you want to do)
-b.
-Information on methodology and outputs for calculating room scores
+2. Information on methodology and outputs for calculating room scores
-c.
-Information on methodology and outputs for distinguishing human player (attacker) and simulated pedestrians
+3. Information on methodology and outputs for distinguishing human player (attacker) and simulated pedestrians

 ## Main file information